-Jeff Leitner
+About Jeff Leitner

-• As Founder of Insight Labs, he worked with the US Department of State to develop a new vision for international organizations and with TED to discover how to mobilize millions around a common cause.
+• As Founder of Insight Labs, I worked with the US Department of State to develop a new vision for international organizations and with TED to discover how to mobilize millions around a common cause.

 What People Say